-What matters to you?
-For generations we have helped our clients plan for a successful financial future.
-Whether it's investing for your future, planning for retirement, protecting your family or passing on your wealth, we can help.
+No matter what stage you are at in your life, whether you are buying your first property, starting a family or looking to support your retirement, protection should be a key part of your financial planning.
 To review your situation, please contact us - we look forward to hearing from you.
 This guide is for your general information and use only, and is not intended to address your particular requirements.
 The content should not be relied upon in its entirety and shall not be deemed to be, or constitute, advice.
 Although endeavours have been made to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
 No individual or company should act upon such information without receiving appropriate professional advice after a thorough examination of their particular situation.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of the content.
 Thresholds, percentage rates and tax legislation may change in subsequent Finance Acts.
 Levels and bases of, and reliefs from, taxation are subject to change and their value depends on the individual circumstances of the investor.
 The value of your investments can go down as well as up and you may get back less than you invested.
-All figures relate to the 2020/21 tax year, unless otherwise stated.
+All figures relate to the 2021/22 tax year, unless otherwise stated.
+The Financial Conduct Authority does not regulate estate planning, Inheritance Tax advice, Wills or trusts.